 AIDC F-CK-1B double-seaters were ordered following approval of the F-16

 Deliveries of Lockheed-Martin F-16s started in April 1997 and the first,

 formerly F-5E equipped, 21st Squadron was commissioned in October 1997, last former F-5E Squadron being

 Lockheed F-104G aircrafts, last arriving on November 26th, 1998; AIDC F-CK-1A/B Ching Kuo Indigenous

 Fighter Wing at Tainan beginning from 1997, the full Wing being officially commissioned on the new

 aircraft on 07-01-99.

-for Northrop F-5Es as fighter or fighter-bombers; they were gradually
+for Northrop F-5Es as fighter or fighter-bombers, though there were 166

 withdrawn from use

 and offered to various countries.
 Mexico, Chile, the Philippines are